signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaTestNotes"></a>
 ## mediaTest Notes

+1) In the command line filenames above, CH = Compact Header, FH = Full Header, PTnnn = Payload Type nn.
+Some filenames contain values indicating sampling rate and bitrate (denoted by NNkhz and NNbps).
+Some pcap filenames contain packets organized according to a specific RFC (denoted by RFCnnnn).
-1) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
+2) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
-2) Comparison results are bit-exact if the cmp command gives no messages
+3) Comparison results are bit-exact if the cmp command gives no messages
-3) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
-All generated .wav files can be played with Win Media or other player
+4) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
+All generated .wav files can be played with Win Media, VLC, or other player
-4) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header.
+5) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header and with FH formatted frames (i.e. every frame includes a ToC byte).
 This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line.
 See examples in the "Using the 3GPP Decoder" section below.
-5) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
+6) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
 They may be edited.
 See the "Session Configuration File Format" section above.
-6) Transcoding in frame mode tests is not supported yet, will be added soon
+7) Transcoding in frame mode tests is not supported yet, will be added soon

 <a name="3GPPNotes"></a>